 On May 10, 2000, Computer Motion, Inc. filed a lawsuit in United States District Court for the Central District of California (Case No. CV00-4988 CBM) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing United States Patent Numbers 5,524,180, 5,878,193, 5,762,458, 6,001,108, 5,815,640, 5,907,664 and 5,855,583 in willful disregard of Computer Motion's patent rights.
 On June 1, 2000, Computer Motion amended its lawsuit to allege that we also infringe U.S. Patent Number 6,063,095.
+On October 30, 2000, Computer Motion filed a motion seeking to add U.S. Patent Number 6,102,850 to the litigation.
 These patents concern methods and devices for conducting various aspects of robotic surgery.
 The Computer Motion action seeks damages based upon the making, using, selling and offering for sale of our products and processes, and seeks to enjoin our continued activities relating to these products.
 This action subjects us to potential liability for damages, including treble damages, and could require us to cease making, using or selling the affected products, or to obtain a license in order to continue to manufacture, use or sell the affected products.
 The litigation is still in the early stages of discovery.
 While we continue to believe we have meritorious defenses to this action, we cannot provide assurance that we will prevail in this action, nor can we provide assurance that any license required would be made available on commercially acceptable terms, if at all.
-Failure to successfully defend itself against the Computer Motion action could harm our business, financial condition and operating results.
+Failure to successfully defend against the Computer Motion action could harm our business, financial condition and operating results.
 Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter at this time and, therefore, cannot estimate the range of possible loss.

 Beginning in May 1999, we requested that the U.S. Patent and Trademark Office declare interferences between some of our exclusively licensed patent applications and five of Computer Motion's U.S. patents.
 An interference is a proceeding within the U.S. Patent and Trademark Office to resolve questions regarding who was the first to invent the subject matter of a patent and/or a patent application.
 All five of Computer Motion's patents were issued by the U.S. Patent and Trademark Office without consideration of the exclusively-licensed and earlier-filed patent applications on which we now rely to request the interferences.
-All five of Computer Motion's patents subject to our request for interference are included in Computer Motion's May 2000 suit for patent infringement.
+All five of Computer Motion's patents subject to our requests for interference are included in Computer Motion's May 2000 suit for patent infringement.